modxorg/Docs/en/extras/metax/index.md

 Requirements

-- MODx Revolution 2.0.0 or later
+- MODX Revolution 2.0.0 or later
 - PHP5 or later

 ## History